OpenBB-finance/OpenBB/website/content/platform/installation.md

 The OpenBB Platform is installed within a Python virtual environment.
 It is compatible with versions of Python between 3.8 and 3.11, inclusively.
 Before installation, update the package manager so that `pip` is current, then create the environment with the desired version of Python and install the following packages:

 :::note
-It is not recommended to install packages directly to your system Python or  `base` environment.
+Installing packages directly to the system Python or `base` environment is not recommended.
 Create a new environment.
 :::

 ```console